What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 You can overseed and fertilize in any order, although many choose to do them simultaneously to save time.

-In the case of doing these steps separately, they should be done within 3 days of each other.
+If these steps are done separately, they should be completed within 3 days of each other.

 Fertilizing Before Seeding